haskell-waargonaut/waargonaut/README.md

 This library is built to parse and produce JSON in accordance with the [RFC 8259](https://tools.ietf.org/html/rfc8259) standard.
-The data structures, parser, and printer are built to comply with the following properties:
+The data structures, parser, and printer are built to satify the [Round Trip Property](https://teh.id.au/posts/2017/06/07/round-trip-property/):

+Which may be expressed using the following pseudocode:

 ```
 parse . print = id